Financial Aid Resources for J.D. Students

 UCLA Law has a generous need component, providing significant assistance to domestic students with financial need.
 Each case is individually considered, but a student who qualifies for a Dean’s Scholarship, based on both merit and need, will generally receive a larger total gift award.
 If you are unsure whether you will qualify for a need award, we strongly encourage you to apply, even if you believe you will also qualify for a merit award.

 Our awarding process for need-based scholarships takes into account both students' and their parents' financial resources.
-In order to help the law school’s Financial Aid Office estimate financial need, students and parents must complete the FAFSA or the California Dream Application and the Law School Financial Need Application, both of which collect data about the family profile.
+In order to help the law school’s Financial Aid Office estimate financial need, students must complete and the Law School Financial Need Application, which collects data about the family profile.
 The variables considered include family size, assets and income, among other things.

 Application Instructions:

-1. Determine if you must provide your parents’ information on the FAFSA and the need application (see criteria below)
+1. Determine if you must provide your parents’ information on the Need Application (see criteria below).

-• As part of the need application, admitted students and/or their parents are required to upload their 2021 Tax Return Transcripts (foreign transcripts/tax returns cannot be evaluated).
-In the rare case when a tax return transcript is not available, the school may accept a signed copy of the 2021 Federal Tax Return along with Schedules 1, 2 and 3, if applicable.
-Hard copies of tax documents will not be accepted.
-Please note that all Social Security Numbers (SSN) must be redacted on each tax transcript/tax return submitted.
+• As part of the Need Application, admitted students and/or their parents are required to upload their 2023 Tax Return Transcripts (foreign transcripts/tax returns cannot be evaluated).
+In the rare case when a tax return transcript is not available, the school may accept a signed copy of the 2023 Federal Tax Return along with Schedules 1, 2 and 3, if applicable.
+Hard copies and emailed copies of tax documents will not be accepted.
+Please note that all Social Security Numbers (SSN) and any account information must be redacted on each tax transcript/tax return submitted.

-The determination of your financial-need award will only be possible once you have been admitted, and both the FAFSA and the need application have been completed.
+The determination of your financial-need award will only be possible once you have been admitted and the Law School Need Application have been completed.

-Students must provide their parents' information on the Law School Financial Need Application and FAFSA unless the student:
+Students must provide their parents' information on the Law School Need Application unless the student:

 • will be 29 years of age or older by December 31 of the academic year for which he/she is applying